Skip to main content

 Set the date format in a Twig

-For example, 2020-05-19 has a date format of Y-m-d, which Twig displays as: {{ date|date('Y-m-d') }}.
+For example, the date 2020-05-19 is in the format of Y-m-d, and Twig displays it as {{ date|date('Y-m-d') }}.

 Set the timezone in the format of your date